Surrey | Interesting times ahead for Woking

 A brief look at Defoe's career in football

 Across 763 senior appearances, he scored 305 goals, alongside 20 in 57 caps for England.
-He featured at the 2010 FIFA World Cup and the UEFA Euro 2012.
+He also featured at the 2010 FIFA World Cup and the UEFA Euro 2012.

 After two years working within the academy at Tottenham, during which he earned his Uefa A licence, Defoe left the club in the summer of 2024 to pursue a full-time managerial role.